Brighton: History

 The population increased rapidly throughout the 19th century from 7,339 in 1801 to 46,661 in 1841, and by 1901 the population had reached more than 120,000.
 The arrival of the London and Brighton Railway in 1841 brought Brighton within the reach of day-trippers from London.
 Many of the major attractions were built during the Victorian era, such as the Grand Hotel (1864), the West Pier (1866), and the Palace Pier (1899).
-Prior to either of these structures, the famous Chain Pier was built, to the designs of Captain Samuel Brown.
+Prior to either of these structures, the famous Royal Suspension Chain Pier was built, to the designs of Captain Samuel Brown.
 It lasted from 1823 to 1896 and is featured in paintings by both Turner and Constable.

-Because of boundary changes, the land area of Brighton expanded from 1,640 acres (7 km2) in 1854 to 14,347 acres (58 km2) in 1952.
+Due to the boundary changes, the land area of Brighton expanded from 1,640 acres (7 km2) in 1854 to 14,347 acres (58 km2) in 1952.
 New housing estates were established in the acquired areas, including Moulsecoomb, Bevendean, Coldean and Whitehawk.
 The major expansion of 1928 also incorporated the villages of Patcham, Ovingdean and Rottingdean, and much council housing was built in parts of Woodingdean after the Second World War.
 By the 1970s, the town had acquired a reputation as a retirement destination, with an elderly population.
-However, this was reversed in the 1990s, as gentrification saw Brighton regain the fashionable status it held in the 18th and 19th centuries.
+However, this was reversed in the 1990s, as Brighton regained the fashionable status it held in the 18th and 19th centuries.

 In 1997, the town of Brighton and its neighbouring town Hove were joined to form the unitary authority of Brighton and Hove, which was granted city status by Queen Elizabeth II as part of the millennium celebrations in 2000.